jieliu2000/RPALite/README.md

 ## Introduction

 RPALite is an open-source RPA (Robotic Process Automation) library.
-You can use RPALite through Python or [Robot Framework](https://robotframework.org/) to achieve various automation tasks.
+You can use RPALite through Python or [Robot Framework](https://robotframework.org/) to achieve various automation tasks with minimal code.

+RPALite provides powerful automation capabilities with a simple API, allowing you to automate UI interactions, data entry, and image-based operations across different applications.

-RPALite now supports Windows platform.
-Supporting for macOS and Linux is under development.
+RPALite currently only supports the Windows platform.
+Support for macOS and Linux is under active development.

 ## Features

 RPALite supports the following operations:

+- **Application Management**

   - Launching applications
-- Finding applications by name or ClassName
+  - Finding applications by name or class name
-- Closing applications
+  - Closing applications (with force quit option)
-- Mouse clicking on specific text
+  - Window management (maximize, minimize, show desktop)

+- **Mouse Operations**

-- Locating and inputting into text boxes based on placeholders or labels
+  - Clicking by coordinates, text or images
-- Mouse clicking based on coordinates
   - Support for left-click, right-click, and double-click operations
-- Locating controls based on control names, classes, or Automation IDs (Windows) and getting their coordinates
-- Image-based location.
-You can pass a partial screenshot to RPALite to return the coordinates of the corresponding part on the screen.
+  - Mouse press/release for drag and drop operations
+  - Scrolling operations
+  - Moving cursor to text elements

+- **Keyboard Operations**

+  - Text input at cursor position
+  - Advanced keyboard input with special keys and combinations
+  - Text field interaction based on labels

+- **Visual Automation**

+  - OCR-based text recognition (multiple language support)
+  - Image-based location and verification
+  - Finding all instances of an image on screen
+  - Waiting for text or images to appear/disappear
   - Screen recording capabilities

+- **UI Automation**

+  - Finding controls by label, text vicinity, or automated IDs
+  - Flexible UI element locator system
+  - Control interaction based on element properties

+- **Utility Features**
-- Clipboard operations
+  - Clipboard operations (get/set)
-- Advanced keyboard input support with special keys and combinations
-- Window management (maximize, minimize, show desktop)
+  - Screenshot capabilities
+  - Synchronization mechanisms (waits and sleeps)

 ## Platform Support